Clicquot Club Company: History

 The company began to decline in sales worldwide amid growing competition from other soft drink makers and was purchased in 1969 by the Cott Beverage Corporation of Connecticut.
 The Cott Corporation eventually sold off all product surplus before shutting down Clicquot.
-Today the original plant in Millis remains mostly abandoned, although one-third of it is (as of January 2013) occupied by garden and hardware stores.
 Although there has been contemplation of starting the company back up again in recent years, no attempts have ever gotten further than the drawing board.

+Today the original plant in Millis is home to a variety of businesses including a grocery distributor, a gymnastics academy, and a moving company.
+In 2025, Stormalong Cider opened a production facility in the plant complex, the first beverage producer to return to the space since Cliquot's closure in the 1970s.